Capital gains tax (CGT) is a tax payable when you sell an asset for a profit.

 - Unexplained inactivity by the executor in administering the estate.

 If the executor or beneficiary meets all the conditions in the guideline, they must keep records evidencing this compliance.

 The Commissioner’s discretion still exists to consider other factors which may have caused delay to the disposal of the property.

-To find out whether your situation qualifies for the extended concessionary period, and for clarity about what your obligations are, contact our expert Estate Administration team.
-Senior Lawyer, Michael Labiris and Lawyer, Rowdy Johnson can be contacted on 03 9843 2100 or by completing the form below.
+To find out whether your situation qualifies for the extended concessionary period, and for clarity about what your obligations are, please do not hesitate to contact us.